datacommonsorg/docsite/custom_dc/custom_data.md

 The columns can be in any order, and you can specify custom names for the headings and use the `columnMappings` field in the JSON file to map them accordingly (see below for details).

 These columns are required:
-- The `entity` is the DCID of an existing entity in the Data Commons knowledge graph, typically a place.
+- `entity`: The DCID of an existing entity in the Data Commons knowledge graph, typically a place.
-- The `variable` is the DCID of the node you have defined in the MCF.
+- `variable`: The DCID of the node you have defined in the MCF.
-- The `date` is the date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
+- `date`: The date of the observation and should be in the format _YYYY_, _YYYY_-_MM_, or _YYYY_-_MM_-_DD_.
-- The `value` is the value of the observation and must be numeric.
+- `value`: The value of the observation and must be numeric.
 The variable values must be numeric.
 Zeros and null values are accepted: zeros will be recorded and null values ignored.

 > **Note:** The type of the entities in a single file should be unique; do not mix multiple entity types in the same CSV file.
 For example, if you have observations for cities and counties, put all the city data in one CSV file and all the county data in another one.